MartinEesmaa/VVCEasy/MPV.md

 Please check the changelog before you download the new version.

 ```
+22/03/2024 - Added Windows MPV/MPV.LIB VVCEasy native x64-v3 build with use LLVM, Clang, mimalloc and LTO on, requested by Andarwinux at issue #42 improved.
 21/03/2024 - Updated Windows MPV/MPV.NET/MPV LIB VVCEasy build with FFmpeg, vvdec and others.
 Official FFmpeg commit made native VVC decoder set to experimental, now using libvvdec to decode VVC video.
 Fixed issue #42.
 06/03/2024 - Updated Windows MPV/MPV.NET/MPV LIB VVCEasy build with FFmpeg, vvdec and others.
 Switched from external VVC decoder to native VVC decoder for reduce CPU usage.
 01/03/2024 - Just small added words on instructions.